-There’s a great deal of debate in the blogging arena as to whether popups are harmful or beneficial to your site.
-There are major advantages to popups, such as:
+There is a great deal of debate in the blogging arena as to whether popups are harmful or beneficial to your site.
+There are definitely major advantages to popups, such as:

-- increased opt-in rates (David Risley of Blog Marketing Academy got a 250% increase in his mailing list opt-in rate using Popup Domination)
+- Increased opt-in rates.
+David Risley of Blog Marketing Academy got a 250% increase in his mailing list opt-in rate using the Popup Domination plugin.

 Both of those are benefits that can’t be ignored.
 However, there are several disadvantages:

 - Some say they detract from the overall user experience of a website.
 And this is most likely true.
 Marketers definitely aren’t using them for the purpose of trying to improve the user experience. 😉 They also might just be causing banner blindness.